bllecentdidiba/cat_bakery_data_analysis/README.md

 This project analyses customer, product, and transactional data to generate actionable business insights aimed at improving profitability, customer retention, and operational performance.

-Using PostgreSQL (CTEs, window functions, aggregations) and Excel dashboards, the analysis focuses on identifying key revenue drivers, customer risk segments, and performance trends.
+Using PostgreSQL (CTEs, window functions, aggregations) and PowerBI dashboards, the analysis focuses on identifying key revenue drivers, customer risk segments, and performance trends.

 ## 1. Business Objective